-Convener: Professor E van der Spuy and Associate Professor J Berg Course entry requirements: See Rules for LLM and MPhil Degrees.
+Convener: Professor E van der Spuy and Associate Professor J Berg

+Course entry requirements: See Rules for LLM and MPhil Degrees and Postgraduate Diplomas.
+Course outline:

-This course aims to provide students with the knowledge and skills to undertake relevant and ethical research through preparing students both to properly understand empirical research and methods, and to engage in empirical research projects of their own.
+This course aims to prepare students both to properly understand empirical research and methods, and to engage in empirical research projects of their own.
+Lawyers and legal scholars increasingly use empirical evidence to understand the legal system and its role in society, to unpack complex legal and policy questions, and to support their positions in the courtroom and in the business environment.
 Students who aim to undertake careers in academia (in the social sciences and in law) are increasingly required to undertake primary research.
-Thus, this course is designed to introduce students to the foundations of qualitative empirical research, qualitative data collection and analysis techniques.
+This course is designed to introduce students to the foundations of qualitative and quantitative empirical research, qualitative data collection and analysis techniques.
 The course intends to familiarise students with the research process from design to implementation, and will also consider the ethical implications of qualitative empirical research.
-The course is built on the view that empirical research is a craft that requires practice to implement effectively.
-Classes are therefore hands-on, designed to be highly interactive, and will provide students with the opportunity to learn qualitative techniques by 'doing' in class meetings and in assignments.
-Although the course is primarily focused on qualitative research, a component of the course will equip students with the skills to be able to read and understand quantitative data.
+The course is built on the view that empirical research is a craft that requires practice to do it well.
+Classes will provide students the opportunity to learn qualitative techniques through hands-on activities, class meetings and assignments.